We're giving you the chance to win back the value of your meal - every time you dine this month!

 Kiln, Soho

 What: Packing a punch with its Thai BBQ and sharing plates, this pint-sized spot is one of Soho’s most popular haunts.
-No longer taking bookings, Kiln now operates as a walk-in only restaurant, on a first-come, first-serve basis.
-While queues are likely to be long, they encourage you to wait with a drink and soak up the charm of Soho’s streets, and its all worth it when you finally get in and see those clay pot noodles plonked in front of you.
+No longer taking bookings, Kiln now operates as a walk-in only restaurant, on a first-come, first-served basis.
+While queues are likely to be long, they encourage you to wait with a drink and soak up the charm of Soho’s streets, and it's all worth it when you finally get in and see those clay pot noodles plonked in front of you.

 Where: 58 Brewer Street, W1F 9TL